inWonderland/hello-world/README.md

 Assignment 13: High fidelity homepage
 - Page according to instruction video and alternative home page are in dropbox file named high fidelity.

+Assignment 14: High fidelity sign up / sign in
+- Are in the same file as mentioned above